Flavjack/journalclub/manuscript/Journal-Club_article.md

 ![Scheme of the methodology of the Journal Club.
 Training, the students learned different tools to read, write and discuss scientific documents.
 In week 1, the article was shared and the students began reading it.
 The students in groups start writing their essays in week 2, while in week 3, they discussed in random groups the assigned paper.
 Week 1 to 3 was repeated 4 times per academic semester.](img_0.png){#fig:id.xmml0bkjl3j}

 **Research tools:** Students learn various tools that will enable the appropriate use of software and applications for reading articles and writing essays.
-Among these tools were Zotero in the desktop version as the web connector, Google Documents, Hypothesis and web translators (i.e., Google Translate, DeepL, and DocTranslator).
+Among these tools were Zotero in the desktop version as the web connector, Google Documents, Hypothesis, and web translators (i.e., Google Translate, DeepL, and DocTranslator).
 The training stage took 120 minutes.

 **Reading articles:** Students were assigned into random groups of three to four.
 Their journal article was presented and they had 30 minutes to read it and extract the essential information.
 At the end of the reading time, the professor shared the article through the virtual platform and asked questions about the topic of the reading or the hypothesis of the work.
 Thereafter they brought into the discussion the main points in the article.